The Tuskegee University Bulletin

 Weapons and guns of any kind are prohibited on University properties.

-Tuskegee University, in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, shall provide reasonable accommodations for students with documented disabilities.
-Additional information is available in the Office of Student Support Services which is located in the Old Administration Building.
+Tuskegee University, in accordance with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, and the ADA Amendments Act (ADAAA) of 2008, shall provide reasonable accommodations for students with documented disabilities.
+Additional information is available from the ADA 504 Classroom Accommodations Coordinator currently located in Counseling Services and the ADA Compliance Director currently located in Tompkins Hall Ballroom.

 The University reserves the right to cancel classes and delete programs and change any provisions, course offerings, or other requirements, including fees, at any time with or without notice.
 The University further reserves the right to require a student to withdraw at any time under appropriate procedures.

 Any admittance of a student on the basis of false statements or documents is void when fraud is discovered, and the student is not entitled to any credit for work which he/she may have done at the University, and no refund of monies paid will be made.
-Also, there will be no refund of tuition, fees, charges, or any other payment made to the University in the event the operation of the University is suspended at any time as a result of an act of God, strike, riot, disruption, or for any reasons beyond the control of the University.
+Also, the University reserves the right to not provide a refund of tuition, fees, charges, or any other payments to the University in the event the operation of the University is suspended at any time as a result of an act of God, strike, riot, disruption, or for any reasons beyond the control of the University.